BeckmannundPartnerCONSULT/DocumentationTree/other_versions/LuatoLua/readme_LuatoLua.txt

 This script containns a Lua console with a tree output.
 In this tree Lua chunks and Lua sripts can be executed.
 The tree can be updated by executing branch nodes.

+3.1 Tree_console_output.lua

+This script contains the tree of the Tree_console.lua script.
+This is an example for LuaCOM with Office files.

 4. input_command_output_tree.lua

 This script is a calculation GUI for input data in a tree.
 The commands are organized as a tree and the output is also a tree.